mpmaruthu/dev/docs/deploy-configure-kafka.md

 1. The label `strimzi.io/cluster` connecting the Kafka topic and Kafka user CRs to the created Kafka broker CR.
 2. The route CR created automatically with name `kafka-logs-hub4-kafka-bootstrap` for external connectivity.
 3. You can get the route with the command `oc -n openshift-operators get route kafka-logs-hub4-kafka-bootstrap`
-4. Now, we have access to the external url to access the Kafka broker.
-From this route, extract the Certificate Authority.
+4. Now, we have access to the external url to connect to the Kafka broker.
 5. Later, this route will be used to configure the TLS validation on the spoke clusters.
-6. By default, there are two other listeners `plain` and `tls`.
-None of them have authentication.
+6. By default, there are two listeners named `plain` and `tls` without authentication enabled.
-7. We will use the `listeners` named `external` for connecting with the logs visualizer (Kafka Console Operator) if needed.
+7. We can use the `listeners` named `external` for connecting with the logs visualizer (provided by Kafka Console Operator) if needed.

 # Verify the Kafka Broker Deployment